AElfProject/AElf/docs/resources/smart-contract-apis/association.md

 }
 ```

 This method changes the thresholds associated with proposals.
-All fields will be overwritten by the input value and this will afects all current proposals of the organization.
+All fields will be overwritten by the input value and this will affect all current proposals of the organization.
 Note: only the organization can execute this through a proposal.

 **ProposalReleaseThreshold**:
 - **minimal approval threshold**: the new value for the minimum approval threshold.